Zolani Tete

 Zolani Tete (born 8 March 1988) is a South African professional boxer.
 He is a former two-weight world champion, having held the IBF junior-bantamweight title from 2014 to 2015 and the WBO bantamweight title from 2017 to 2019.

 Early life and amateur career

 Tete grew up in the Mdantsane township.
 He had a rough childhood.
 His father was a pastor.
 Him and his brother, Makazole, took up boxing when Zolani was eight.
 Tete looked up to South African former world champions Vuyani Bungu and Welcome Ncita while in the unpaid ranks.
 Tete would later be trained by Bungu.
-He claims to have over 400 amateur fights, only three of which were losses.
+He claims to have over 400 amateur fights, only three of which were losses, as amateur he met Hekkie Budler former WBA world minify and WBA and IBF World junior flyweight champion and The Ring champ theytwo times in South African national games Tete won one and lost one to Hekkie.

 Professional career

 Flyweight

 Tete made his professional debut in May 2006.
 He won his first 8 fights by stoppage.
 In his eighth bout he won the WBF flyweight title, which he defended twice.
 Tete earned a shot at a major world title for the first time, beating Richard Garcia in a title eliminator by unanimous decision (118-108, 118–108, 118–110).
 Tete went on to face Moruti Mthalane for the IBF flyweight title, suffering his first loss with a round 5 technical knockout (TKO).